Prejudice, Behavior, & Judgment Lab

 Lab Values & Philosophy

 In the PB&J Lab, we value and celebrate diversity and inclusion.
 We believe diversity and inclusion make our science better.
 These values are reflected in our research and our team members' identities.
-All students are welcomed to join and participate.
+All students are welcome to join and participate.
 We value and respect everyone's gender identity, sexual orientation, race, ethnicity, age, religion, language, national origin, veteran status, disability, mental and physical health, socioeconomic status, political affiliation, and any visible or invisible characteristics.
 Many lab members come from diverse backgrounds (Jin included), and we work to ensure that this lab is a safe and inclusive environment where we can discuss difficult questions and conduct rigorous research.

 Science is hard.
 Human behaviors are complex, intricate, and irrational.
 Therefore, in the PB&J Lab, we try our hardest to do the best science we can.
 We use open science practices (such as pre-registration, open data and materials, high-powered design, mini meta-analysis) whenever possible and/or reasonable.
 We also participate in large-scale collaborative research network, including the Psychological Science Accelerator.
 Science is hard, but it is easier and more fun when we collaborate, respect, and work with one another.